ZaTTTel/nfc-door-control-system-pwa/Readme.md

 at [zatttel@gmail.com](mailto:zatttel@gmail.com) or [uemqn@student.kit.edu](mailto:uemqn@student.kit.edu).
 I'd be glad to take some time to help you.

+## Using the site and installing the app

+When opening the website version, you will be prompted to allow push-notifications.
+Accepting this will enable browser-notifications informing you of the doorbell being rung.
+This can be turned off at any time.
+(In Google Chrome, click the lock in the top-left and disable the 'Notifications' switch.)

+When opening the website on android, an additional prompt will appear asking you to install the website as a progressive web-app.
+If you do not see the prompt or accidentally declined it, you can tap menu -> Install app, depending on your browser.

+Notifications and PWA installations only work when the app is built, not served.
+You can find out how to do both below.

 ## Before building or serving

 ### Installing necessary NPM packages